Essential Oil of Peppermint

 Mentha aquatica: Watermint

-Extraction: Steam distillation from the flowering herb.
+Extraction: Steam distillation from the stem and leaves of the flowering herb.
 The plant is harvested at full bloom when it contains the maximum amount of essential oil.

 Oil Characteristics: The essential oil of Peppermint is a pale yellow or greenish thin liquid with a highly penetrating, fresh, minty aroma.